musicinmybrain/klusta/README.md

 * **Spike detection** (also known as SpikeDetekt): an algorithm designed for relatively large probes, based on a flood-fill algorithm in the adjacency graph formed by the recording sites in the probe.
 * **Automatic clustering** (also known as Masked KlustaKwik): an automatic clustering algorithm designed for high-dimensional structured datasets.

+## GUI

+You will need a GUI to visualize the spike sorting results. **No GUI is included in this repository**.

+We have developed two GUI programs:

+* [**KlustaViewa**](https://github.com/klusta-team/klustaviewa): scales up to 64 channels, well-tested by many users over the last few years.
+* [**phy KwikGUI**]: scales to hundreds or thousands of channels, still experimental.
+We will add a link when this GUI is ready (later in 2016).

 ## Technical details

 **klusta** is written in pure Python.
 The clustering code, written in Python and Cython, currently lives in [another repository](https://github.com/kwikteam/klustakwik2/).

 ## Getting started

 You will find installation instructions and a quick start guide in the [documentation](http://klusta.readthedocs.org/en/latest/).

 ## Links